 - Encourage regular handwashing, especially before meals.
-Water and soap and/or sanitizing pumps will be available prior to every meal. - Sanitizing pumps placed in key locations throughout the campus. - Scheduled, regular times to sanitize frequently touched objects. - Coach participants to cough/sneeze "into their sleeve" and to avoid touching their faces. - Student orientation to include training on daily preventative practices, with visual reminders provided in commonly accessed areas - Emphasize that personal supplies belong to the owner and are not to be shared with others, this includes water bottles and drinks. - bottles and drinks. - Increase social distance between people when possible, especially in dining rooms. - Sleep head-to-toe rather than nose-to-nose.
+Water and soap and/or sanitizing pumps will be available prior to every meal. - Sanitizing pumps placed in key locations throughout the campus. - Scheduled, regular times to sanitize frequently touched objects. - Coach participants to cough/sneeze "into their sleeve" and to avoid touching their faces. - Orientation to include training on daily preventative practices, with visual reminders provided in commonly accessed areas - Emphasize that personal supplies belong to the owner and are not to be shared with others, this includes water bottles and drinks. - Sleep head-to-toe rather than nose-to-nose.
 (Create the greatest distance between sleeping heads). - Train staff to recognize and report signs and indications of illness, as well as guidance on how to encourage healthy practices within small groups and during program activities - Any further program-specific check-in protocols will be emailed directly to registered families